 No module guarantees outcomes.
 I don't promise bookings, revenue, occupancy, rates, rankings, reviews, or return.
 Performance depends on seasonality, demand, competition, platform algorithms, property condition, and how the property is run.
 What you buy with each module is a deliverable: a written answer, a working setup, or a managed system.

 If you cannot tell which rung is yours, that is what the Clarity Call is for.
-We find the one module that moves your next decision, and you buy that one.
+We find the one module that moves your next decision, and you buy that one, with the exact fee confirmed before any work starts.
 Reality first, then the next step.

 Common follow-up questions